 You should clearly specify the pay by date so your clients know the payment deadlines.
-Generally, you are free to decide this payment deadline.
-However, it is very common to have 7, 14 or 28 business days payment schedule.
+Generally, you are free to decide on this payment deadline.
+However, it is very common to have a 7, 14 or 28 business days payment schedule.

 Should your client not make the payment by the set deadline, you can send them an official payment reminder (known as a Mahnung in German).